w1nst0nc/Project-Dos-/README.md

     GNU nano 4.9.3                                   backup.sh                                    Modified
-# This bash script is used to backup a user's home directory to /tmp/.
+# This bash script is used to backup a user's home directory to projecto.

 function backup {